What Is Your Nursing Home Neglect Or Abuse Question?

 - Talk to witnesses - If someone saw something, you'll want the witness to provide a statement and talk to the police.
 Make sure to get witnesses' full names, addresses and phone numbers so you or investigators can reach them later.

 - Contact our law firm - We can advise you on what to do every step of the way.
-George S. Johnson has worked with countless families facing similar complex problems.
-He can handle all the paperwork and fight to protect your rights.
+Our attorneys have worked with countless families facing similar complex problems.
+We can handle all the paperwork and fight to protect your rights.

 The Office of the State Long-Term Care Ombudsman officially investigates all complaints concerning nursing home abuse or neglect throughout the state.
 You can reach their office by phone or online.